What is Adoption?

 - Training sessions designed to give you an overview of adoption and answer basic questions

-- A home study period including meetings with a social worker, medical evaluations, criminal history background screenings, child abuse and neglect screenings and references
+- A home study period including meetings with a Family Services Specialist, medical evaluations, criminal history background screenings, child abuse and neglect screenings and references

 What kinds of children are waiting?